Printers

 Bambu Lab Printers

 We have 7 Bambu Lab printers at EPIC reserved for print requests through our web portal.
-These printers use a heated bed and enclosure and have a material management system which will load a new spool of material when the filament runs out (if the same filament is loaded in the other bay(s)).
+These printers have an enclosure, a heated bed and a material management system (AMS).
+The print is able to pause when filament runs out and use the AMS to load a new spool (if there is a duplicate spool available).
 We use the Engineering bed which is a flexible spring steel with a PEI powder coating.
 Bambu Lab makes their own slicer which may be used to prepare the parts for printing.
 When setting up the parts for printing the correct printer model, nozzle size and filament in the material management system must be selected.
 The slicer allows you to input custom settings for layer height, infill percentage, speed, temperature, etc. Our P1S printers use 0.4mm steel nozzles and are setup with PLA or TPU filaments.
 The X1C printer is designed for the composites which wear down the printer components more quickly.
 Our X1C is setup with a 0.6mm hardened steel nozzle for printing CF filled filaments, when those are not installed its typically printing PETG.
-The Bambu Lab printers are best used for quick draft prints, decorative prints, very thin parts, parts designed to print without support or raft, very small holes from the print bed up.
+The Bambu Lab printers are best used for prototyping.
 Parts can hold water if they are printed with 0.2mm layer height or smaller.
-These printers are much faster than the previous class of FFF printers so we are utilizing a larger nozzle on the X1C to prevent frequent clogs with trickier filaments rather than to speed up printing time.
-PLA is significantly cheaper than the other printing materials so larger parts will be a more reasonable cost – as a result we often use these for personal print requests and large molds.
-The Bambu Lab printers do offer the option of water dissolvable support with PLA but we use PLA as the default support material because the dissolvable support requires a lot of material changes so that drastically increases the print time.
-Multi color prints are also possible, but changing filament back and forth adds significant print time and material usage.
+High infill parts may still have bed adhesion and layer adhesion issues depending on the geometry.
+These printers are much faster than the previous class of FFF printers so we are utilizing a larger nozzle to prevent frequent clogs with composite and soft TPU filaments rather than to speed up printing time.
+PLA is significantly cheaper than the other printing materials so larger parts will be a more reasonable cost.
+The Bambu Lab printers do offer the option of printing a support material layer between the supports and the part for much easier removal of supports and a higher quality print surface.
+We do not use support interface material as a default option because the printer only has a single head so the number of material changes drastically increases the print time and material usage.
+Multi color prints are also possible but face the same issue.
 While the technology is improving these printers can still fail due to bed adhesion, parts warping from heat, nozzle clogs, filament binding up on the spool, parts printed without sufficient support, among other reasons.

 We also have 6 Bambu Lab X1C printers available in our First-In Cart for self-guided printing.
 Visit our page on the First-In cart for more information on using these printers.